Ricardo2024V/Ricardo2024V/README.md

 - 👋 Hi, I’m @Ricardo2024V
-- 👀 I’m interested in: animal
+- 👀 I’m interested in: the galacia and their evolution
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...software analysis and development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...area of ​​technology and development
-- 📫 How to reach me ...
+- 📫 How to reach me ...ricardo2020v@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...richard, fernando
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...I love animals

 <!---
 Ricardo2024V/Ricardo2024V is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.